 - Purchase the complete Expat Arrivals Madrid Guide (PDF)

-Whether someone is visiting on a weekend break or making a permanent move to the city, knowing what’s going on in Madrid is certainly worth it.
+Whether visiting for a weekend break or making a permanent move to the city, knowing what’s on in Madrid is certainly worth it.

 Cavalcade of Magi (January)